HiveCase/layered-representation-of-images/README.md

 ---

-## 4. How it works — stage by stage
+## 4. How it works, stage by stage

 The pipeline is orchestrated by `src/lir/pipeline.py`, which reads a config and runs each stage in turn.
 Every stage is a small, independent module.